 PKS marked another significant milestone with the opening of Galleria Artisan.
 This showroom and outlet which operates in Yayasan Sabah Headquarters Complex ventures into conventional and contemporary experiences in both craft and art.
 Launched on 9 May 2016, Galleria Artisan presents to the public, especially tourists, its unique and intricate products ranging from handicrafts to batik.
 PKS launched its first documented book on craft and art entitled, 'Sabah Crafts', in 2016.
 Galleria Artisan received the Fair Trade Tourism Select-an Accredited Outlet Certificate during the Kota Kinabalu City Hall's Fair Trade Tourism Select outlet (Handicraft and Craft category) Accreditation Recognition Ceremony held at Tun Hamdan Theatre, Menara Tun Mustapha on 6 February 2018 as a recognition to tourism-related small business premises which put into practice aspects of accountability and fairness in their trade.

-Since its inception in 2012, PKS through its the marketing company Kristal Handal Sdn.
-Bhd. (a wholly-owned subsidiary of Yayasan Sabah Group) has established two handicraft marketing outlets, namely Gambus Retails Shop at PKS, Keningau and Galleria Artisan at Menara Tun Mustapha (MTM), Kota Kinabalu.
+Since its inception in 2012, PKS through KHSB has established two handicraft marketing outlets, namely Gambus Retails Shop at PKS, Keningau and Galleria Artisan at Menara Tun Mustapha (MTM), Kota Kinabalu.
 These outlets also provide the best platform for craft entrepreneurs from rural area with premium products to market their handicrafts.
 Prior to this, PKS and Kristal Handal Sdn.
-Bhd. has succeeded in raising many new handicraft entrepreneurs and their end products are comparable to the long-standing entrepreneurs in the industry.
+Bhd. have succeeded in raising many new handicraft entrepreneurs and their end products are comparable to the long-standing entrepreneurs in the industry.

 The outlets are divided into three main parts namely, handicraft parts (210 m2